riceissa/issarice.com/pages/resources-for-the-university-of-washington.md

 - [What's the hardest part of being a PhD student?](https://www.quora.com/Whats-the-hardest-part-of-being-a-PhD-student)

+- The [Academia Stack Exchange](http://academia.stackexchange.com/) may also have useful information.

 - [The GradCafe Forums](http://forum.thegradcafe.com/)

 - [Jean Yang’s page](http://jeanyang.com/) (see “Considering Graduate School?” near the bottom of the page.)
 See also [this article](https://medium.com/p/c6162458ef83) by her about MIT.